-During the remotely proctored knowledge exam, all 'Testing Policies' and 'Security' measures are adhered to.
+During the remotely proctored knowledge exam, all 'Testing Policies' and 'Security' measures are followed.
 Please refer to those sections for information.

-- The 'video conferencing app' (for example, Zoom, etc.) link must be maintained during the entire knowledge exam. - If the 'video conferencing app' (for example, Zoom, etc.) connection is lost, you must immediately reconnect or be subject to being exited from the test by the remote Proctor, and your test will scored as a failed attempt. - Your device must not be muted during testing so that the remote Proctor can hear if there are any distractions or other interruptions during your test.
-REMEMBER: You need to test in a distraction- and interruption-free area, just like you would if you were sitting in the knowledge test room at a test site. - Please see the information on remotely proctored knowledge test issues under the 'No Show Exceptions' section.

-- If needed, you may do math calculations on a piece of scratch paper.
+- On testing day, you will not be allowed to receive any assistance with your setup from anyone in your environment (room/area).
+If someone else is in the room with you, the remote Proctor will remove you from the meeting, and you will be considered a no-show status. - The 'video conferencing app' (for example, Zoom, etc.) link must be maintained during the entire knowledge exam. - If the 'video conferencing app' (for example, Zoom, etc.) connection is lost, you must immediately reconnect or be subject to being exited from the test by the remote Proctor, and your test will scored as a failed attempt. - Your device must not be muted during testing so that the remote Proctor can hear if there are any distractions or other interruptions during your test.
+REMEMBER: You need to test in a distraction- and interruption-free area, just like you would if you were sitting in the knowledge test room at a test site. - If the remote Proctor has any inclination that you are cheating or not following instructions, your test will be ended and scored as a failed attempt. - Please see the information on remotely proctored knowledge test issues under the 'No Show Exceptions' section. - If needed, you may do math calculations on scratch paper.
 You may also use a basic calculator.
-You will be asked to show both sides of the scratch paper and the basic calculator to the remote Proctor before starting your exam. - At the end of your exam, you will be asked to show both sides of the scratch paper and the calculator to the remote Proctor again.
+Before starting your exam, you will be asked to show both sides of the scratch paper and the basic calculator to the remote Proctor. - At the end of your exam, you will be asked to show both sides of the scratch paper and the calculator to the remote Proctor again.
 You will then be told to tear up the scratch paper in view of the remote Proctor and to mute your phone before tearing up the scratch paper. - Foreign word-for-word translation, translating devices of any type, or non-approved language translators are not allowed during the remotely proctored knowledge exam.